GLOBAL MARKETS-Shares, bonds rally as markets count on cautious Fed

 By Marc Jones

-LONDON, July 13 (Reuters) - World shares hit their fourth all-time high in less than a month on Thursday and bond yields almost everywhere were lower, as investors bet that policy tightening in the United States would be glacial at best.
+LONDON, July 13 (Reuters) - World shares hit their fourth all-time high in less than a month on Thursday as investors wagered policy tightening in the United States would be glacial at best, lifting Wall Street to record peaks and lowering bond yields almost everywhere.

-The overall mood was one of relief that U.S. Federal Reserve Chair Janet Yellen had not sounded more hawkish in her appearance before Congress the previous day, a green light for risk-taking.

-Wall Street was expected to ring in another record peak for the Dow Jones Industrial Average when it resumes as the dollar pries itself off a nine-month low just in time for day two of Yellen's semi-annual Washington grilling.

-The star performer overnight had been the Canadian dollar, which rocketed to 11-month highs after the country's central bank hiked interest rates for the first time in seven years and left the door wide open to further moves.
+The star performer was the Canadian dollar, which rocketed to 11-month highs after the country's central bank hiked rates for the first time in seven years and left the door wide open to further moves.

+The overall mood was one of relief that Federal Reserve Chair Janet Yellen had not sounded more hawkish in her appearance before Congress, a green light for risk taking.

-It had helped push Asian shares up more than 1 percent and lift MSCI's 47-country world index to its latest record high, and though it took a while, Europe's main bourses eventually muscled higher too.
+It had helped push Asian shares up more than 1 percent and lift MSCI's 47-country world index to its latest record high, though Europe barely budged.

-Traders there began hoovering up banks stocks again after a 1.6 percent gain on Wednesday had given the regional STOXX 600 its best day since April's French election victory for Emmanuel Macron.
+Traders there were happy to take a breather after a 1.6 percent gain on Wednesday had given the region its best day since April's French election victory for Emmanuel Macron.

 "It mostly seems to be down to Yellen," Rabobank quantitative analyst Bas Van Geffen said.
 "The fact that it seems like the Fed is going to take it slowly is being seen as a good sign by the equity markets and by the currency markets."

-One of the Fed chief's comments that markets latched on to was her view that the U.S. central bank would not need to raise rates "all that much further" to reach current low estimates of the "neutral" funds rate.
+One of the Fed chief's comments that markets latched on to was her view that bank would not need to raise U.S. rates "all that much further" to reach current low estimates of the "neutral" funds rate.

-Equities were also underpinned by a drop in bond yields as Yellen sounded cautious on inflation.
-Debt markets jitters prompted last month by an outbreak of harmony among top central banks about tightening policy appear to have evaporated again.
+Equities were also underpinned by a drop in bond yields as Yellen also sounded cautious on inflation.
+Spooked last month by an outbreak of harmony among top central banks about tightening policy, debt markets jitters appear to have evaporated again.

-Indeed, markets doubt even that modest Fed tightening will ensue and imply only a 50-50 chance of a interest rate rise by December.
+Indeed, markets doubt even that modest Fed tightening will ensue and imply only a 50-50 chance of a rise by December .

 Treasuries rallied in reaction, with yields on two-year notes falling to three-week lows, as did bonds in Europe and Asia.

-Germany's benchmark 10-year Bund yield was back below 0.5 percent, having now given back a quarter of the rise triggered by last month's hint from Mario Draghi that the European Central Bank was preparing to scale back stimulus.
+Germany's benchmark 10-year Bund yield was flat on the day at 0.51 percent.
+They have now given back a quarter of the rise triggered by last month's hint from ECB head Mario Draghi that it was readying to scale back stimulus.

 Treasuries meanwhile have clawed back a third of their selloff.